Cojac/Cojac/wiki-tmp/Home.md

  -Rb <digits>       Use BigDecimal wrapping with arbitrarily high
                     precision.Example: -Rb 100 will wrap with
                     100-significant-digit BigDecimals
+ -Rc [strict]       Use complex number wrapping.
+Strict mode generates an
+                    exception when the imaginary part is lost or when a comparison between two different complex numbers is made.
  -Rcheb             Use chefun wrapping
  -Rddread <file>    Read an XML file to tune how the Wrapper behaves (used for
                     Delta-Debugging)